stacks-network/docs/src/pages/understand-stacks/stacks-blockchain-api.md

 ## Nonce handling

-Developer have to keep track of the last nonce used in a transaction.
+In order to prevent stuck transactions, you must track the next available nonce for principals issuing transactions.
 The API provides an endpoint to make nonce handling simpler:

 ```bash
 # for mainnet, remove `.testnet`